 These are projects I’ve co-created with friends & colleagues.

 These are other people’s projects to which I’ve contributed code.
-Contributions range from significant (e.g. adding Linux support) to very minor (e.g. fixing typos in documentation).
+Contributions range from significant (e.g. adding Linux or FreeBSD support) to very minor (e.g. fixing typos in documentation).

 AgUnit is a plugin for Jetbrains ReSharper (R#) that allows you to run and debug Silverlight unit tests from within Visual Studio.